disfordave/stablewiki/README.md

 1. **StableWiki is a still in the very, very early stages of development.**

 2. The persistent storage of StableWiki relies on Node.js fs modules that require a full Node.js environment with file system access to run properly. **Although you can run StableWiki on Serverless platforms, persistent file storage will not be working properly.
-If you don't need media uploads, I recommend `const WIKI_DISABLE_MEDIA = true` in `src/config.ts` to disable media uploads.**
+If you don't need media uploads, I recommend `WIKI_DISABLE_MEDIA=true` in `.env` to disable media uploads.**

 ## Features